 - The western blot is prone to methodological issues and subjectivity in interpretation.
 Slight variations in the western blot methodology and the highly subjective nature of western blot interpretation can lead to false negatives.

 Clearly, our current “gold standard” blood testing strategy for Lyme disease is insufficient.
 But what tests should be used instead?
-At the California Center for Functional Medicine (CCFM), we’ve found a combination approach to be the most useful for diagnosing Lyme disease.
+In my work, I’ve found a combination approach to be the most useful for diagnosing Lyme disease.

 As a first step, we recommend serologic tests for Lyme disease.
 Serologic tests include the ELISA, the western blot, and the immunoblot, a new test that is more sensitive than the western blot and is designed to take its place.
 (56) Serologic Lyme tests can be done through Stony Brook University, Quest, LabCorp, or IGeneX.

 If serologic tests come back negative, but Lyme disease is still strongly suspected, next-generation molecular Lyme tests can be used to supplement the serologic results.
 The EliSpot from ArminLabs assesses the T-cell immune response to Borrelia burgdorferi, thus reflecting current Lyme disease activity.
 The test becomes negative when B. burgdorferi is no longer active, making it useful for monitoring treatment.

 Global Lyme Diagnostics offers the GLD test, which tests for the presence of antibodies to B. burgdorferi outer surface proteins, thereby expanding the number of species and strains that can be detected.
 The diversity of targets identified by the test significantly reduces false negatives.

 Ceres Nanoscience, another cutting-edge company offering diagnostic solutions for Lyme, offers the Nanotrap Lyme Antigen Test.
 This test concentrates Lyme antigens in urine and then detects the antigens using an ELISA and western blot.